Feizi: Mythical origin of Qin

 According to the founding myths of Qin recorded in the Records of the Grand Historian by Han dynasty historian Sima Qian, Feizi descended from the mythical Yellow Emperor and his grandson and successor Zhuanxu.
 Zhuanxu's granddaughter Nüxiu (女脩) gave birth to Daye (大業) after swallowing the egg of a swallow.
 Daye's son Boyi (伯益) was awarded the ancestral name Ying (嬴) by the mythical Chinese ruler Shun.

 Ancestry

 During the Shang dynasty, Boyi's descendant Zhongjue was in charge of Xichui (西垂, also called Quanqiu, in present-day Li County, Gansu) in the midst of the Rong tribes.
-Zhongjue's son Feilian (蜚廉) and grandson Elai served King Zhou of Shang, and Elai was killed when King Wu of Zhou overthrew the Shang and founded the Zhou dynasty.
+Zhongjue's son Feilian (蜚廉) and grandson Elai served Di Xin, and Elai was killed when King Wu of Zhou overthrew the Shang and founded the Zhou dynasty.
 Feizi's father Daluo (大骆) was the great-great-grandson of Elai.
 However, Daluo's legal heir was not Feizi, but his other son Cheng, because Cheng was born to Daluo's main wife, the daughter of the Marquess of Shen.